AntonAzer/ML_Interview_Questions/README.md

 ---------------
 **Personal Recommendation**
-For each topic in the labs, you can quickly take a look at the backgreound math from this book (NOT from a to z):
+For each topic in the labs, you can quickly take a look at the background math from this book (NOT from a to z):

 <img width="545" height="802" alt="image" src="https://github.com/user-attachments/assets/a1d9f6b9-e2b1-4abe-b72c-97681f997bf5" />